Homomesy in products of three chains and multidimensional recombination: Tableaux and Refined Results

 \begin{proof} Each orbit of $\mathrm{Inc}^{a+b+1}(\lambda)$ under $K$-Pro corresponds to an orbit of $J([a] \times [b] \times [2])$ under $\mathrm{Pro}_{(1,1,-1)}$.
 For each $I \in J([a] \times [b] \times [2])$, $\sigma_\lambda(\Psi(I))=f(I)+\frac{ab(a+b)}{2}$ where $f$ is the cardinality statistic.
-Applying Corollary \ref{cor:maincor2}, the result follows. \end{proof}
+Applying Corollary \ref{cor:maincor1}, the result follows. \end{proof}

 Additionally, we have a more refined homomesy result of Theorem \ref{thm:mainhom}.
 We obtain this using the rotational symmetry condition of Theorem \ref{thm:tabhom}.
-Define the columns $L^{j,k}_{1,2}=\{(i_1,i_2,i_3)\in [2] \times [a] \times [b] \ | \ i_1=j, i_2=k\}$.
+Define the columns $L^{j,k}_{1,2}=\{(i_1,i_2,i_3)\in [2] \times [b] \times [c] \ | \ i_1=j, i_2=k\}$.
 This notation is similar to the layer notation of Definition \ref{def:layers} with the exception that we fix two coordinates instead of one.
+We also define antipodal elements in a poset $[a]\times [b]$ to better describe the rotational symmetry.